MBASIC

 MBASIC is the Microsoft BASIC implementation of BASIC for the CP/M operating system.
 MBASIC is a descendant of the original Altair BASIC interpreters that were among Microsoft's first products.
 MBASIC was one of the two versions of BASIC bundled with the Osborne 1 computer.
 The name "MBASIC" is derived from the disk file name MBASIC.COM of the BASIC interpreter.
-MBASIC, like its predecessor family of 8-bit interpreters Microsoft BASIC, were heavily inspired by Digital Equipment Corporation PDP-10's BASIC-PLUS.
+MBASIC, like its predecessor family of 8-bit interpreters Microsoft BASIC, were heavily inspired by Digital Equipment Corporation PDP-10's BASIC-PLUS, albeit simpler (less structured) and slower (no partial compilation).